-The CE-100T-8 cards forward valid Ethernet frames unmodified over the SONET network.
+The CE-100T-8 cards forward valid Ethernet frames unmodified over the SONET/SDH network.
 Information in the headers is not affected by the encapsulation and transport.
 For example, included IEEE 802.1Q information will travel through the process unaffected.

-The ONS 15454 CE-100T-8 and the ONS 15310 CE-100T-8 support maximum Ethernet frame sizes of 1600 bytes including the CRC.
-The MTU size is not configureable and is set at a 1500 byte maximum (standard Ethernet MTU).
-Baby giant frames in which the standard Ethernet frame is augmented by 802.1 Q tags or MPLS tags are also supported.
+The ONS 15454 SONET/SDH CE-100T-8 and the ONS 15310-CL CE-100T-8 support maximum Ethernet frame sizes of 1548 bytes including the Cyclic Redundancy Check (CRC).
+The Maximum Transmission Unit (MTU) size is not configurable and is set at a 1500 byte maximum (standard Ethernet MTU).
+Baby giant frames in which the standard Ethernet frame is augmented by IEEE 802.1 Q-tags or Multiprotocol Label Switching (MPLS) tags are also supported.
 Full Jumbo frames are not supported.

-The CE-100T-8 cards discard certain types of erroneous Ethernet frames rather than transport them over SONET.
-Erroneous Ethernet frames include corrupted frames with cyclic redundancy check (CRC) errors and undersized frames that do not conform to the minimum 64-byte length Ethernet standard.
+The CE-100T-8 cards discard certain types of erroneous Ethernet frames rather than transport them over SONET/SDH.
+Erroneous Ethernet frames include corrupted frames with CRC errors and undersized frames that do not conform to the minimum 64-byte length Ethernet standard.

-Many Ethernet attributes are also available through the network element default feature.
-For more information on NE defaults, refer to the "Network Element Defaults" appendix in the Cisco ONS 15454 Reference Manual.
+Many Ethernet attributes are also available through the network element (NE) defaults feature.
+For more information on NE defaults, refer to the "Network Element Defaults" appendix in the Cisco ONS 15454 Reference Manual or the Cisco ONS 15454 SDH Reference Manual.